tzolnai/tobii_calibration/README.md

 ### disableLogging()
 Disables logging messages printed to the command line (enabled by default).

+### setAccuracy(accuracyInPixel)
+Sets the used accuracy in pixel unit.
+This accuracy value is used during calibration to draw the acceptance circle on the calibration result window.
+This circle indicates that whether we managed to record accurate data during calibration.
+If not there is the option to recalibrate some of the calibration points.
+The same accuracy value is used to draw the acceptance circle on the validation screen.
+So the user / experimenter can decide whether the calibration was successful.

 ### runValidation(pointDict = None, valWin = None)
 Shows real time gaze position and draws several reference points (**pointDict** is a dictionary with numbered keys and coordinate values for drawing those points) to check calibration quality.
 If no value for **pointDict** is given,